andytudhope/thebluebook/source/fugue-ii/index.md

 title: Fugue II
 ---

->“Regis Iusfu Cantio Et Reliqua Canonica Arte Refolula”
+>“Regis Iussu Cantio Et Reliqua Canonica Arte Refolula”

-## Strange Loops Building
+## Strange loops building

 This site has nothing to do with publishers, or “the industry”, or “EvilCorp”, or any in-born aversion to using more “traditional channels” to get a book before people’s eyes.
 After a winter in England spent studying The Book as Object, the real problem is knowing that books, rightly seen, have always been the cutting edge when it comes to technologies of [communication](http://lab404.com/misc/ltdinc.pdf).